Virus Info

 www.ccleaner.com/

-Download Advanced process termination
+Download Advanced Process Termination

 Advanced Process Termination is a simple but powerful utility that provides nine (9) different process termination techniques - all at the click of a button.
 Process Guard also has powerful anti-hook capabilities to prevent other programs from hooking critical functions (something often done by trojans to prevent their processes from being seen or terminated).
 In addition to process termination, APT also allows you to Suspend and Resume processes, and also serves as a useful process list utility.